polyfacet/my-md-log/Other/Principles.md

     -- Albert Einstein

 It is easy to jump to the solution part when a problem is encountered within my field (PLM Software customizations).
 Often there can exist a multitude av solutions to a given problem.
 However, once created a solution you will basically have to live with it, since removal/redoing will always have lower priority than new features.
+And removing is also more complex, due to legacy and the too frequent case: That the WHYs of the implementation are missing/left undocumented.
+Which makes it a more daring task to do than adding a new feature.

 An interesting article on the topic:
 <https://www.forbes.com/sites/nelldebevoise/2021/01/26/the-third-critical-step-in-problem-solving-that-einstein-missed/?sh=136840d23807>